uw-madison-aae/uw.authentication.shibboleth/README.md

                 options.DefaultScheme = ShibbolethDefaults.AuthenticationScheme;
             }).AddUWShibbolethForIISWithVariables();
         }
-3. Setup the hostingModel for InProcess.
+3. For ASP.Net Core 2.2, setup the hostingModel for InProcess.
+This step is NOT necessary for ASP.Net Core 3.0+ as it is enabled by default.
 [More information here.](https://weblog.west-wind.com/posts/2019/Mar/16/ASPNET-Core-Hosting-on-IIS-with-ASPNET-Core-22)

 #### Using IIS - isapi_shib.dll (or iis7_shib with useHeaders="true")
 This is **NOT** recommended by the authors of Shibboleth.
 The server variables method in iis7_shib.dll is more secure.

-1. Download and install the [UW.AspNetCore.Authentication.Shibboleth](https://www.nuget.org/packages/UW.AspNetCore.Authentication.Shibboleth//) package.
+1. Download and install the [UW.AspNetCore.Authentication.Shibboleth](https://www.nuget.org/packages/UW.AspNetCore.Authentication.Shibboleth/) package.
+	- For ASP.Net Core 3.0+, download v2.0
+	- For ASP.Net Core 2.0-2.2, download v1.2
 2. Add the `AddUWShibbolethForIISWithHeaders()` to the `IAuthenticationBuilder` in Startup.cs.

         public void ConfigureServices(IServiceCollection services)